MaxRev-Dev/gdal.netcore/README.md

 - Linux x64/arm64 (.NET Framework 4.6.1+, .NET Standard 2.0+, .NET 6/7/8+)
 - MacOS x64/arm64 (.NET Framework 4.6.1+, .NET Standard 2.0+, .NET 6/7/8+)

+This means you can **build** .NET Framework applications on Linux/MacOS using Mono.
+Also, any project based on NET Standard 2.0 or higher can utilize this library.

 ## **Using GDAL functions**
 If you're struggling using GDAL functions.
 Here's a good place to start: